glennhenry/cs-notes/docs/computer-and-programming-fundamentals/12-declarative-functional-programming/declarative-functional-programming.md

       return result
   ```

   It computes `x` to the power of `n`, then increments `n`, and finally returns the previous computation.
 This function has a side effect because its behavior modifies the variable `n` outside the function's scope.
 Even if it doesn't directly affect the function's output, we still consider it to produce a side effect.
 Side effects like this should be avoided in functional programming.
-A good principle is to avoid using global state altogether.
+A good principle is to not use global state or initial state at all.

 - **Referential Transparency** : Referential transparency is a property of function that allows a function's output to be replaced by its equivalent output.